HondamunigePrasannaSilva/RandomMazeSolver/README.md

 Parallel solver:   RandomMazedSolver.cpp

 ## Test
-due to the maze being generated randomly, is it not possible to test the two solvers with the same maze independently.
+Due to the maze being generated randomly, is it not possible to test the two solvers with the same maze independently.
 The 'test. cpp' is a test code in which the solvers are used to solve the same maze multiple times, in this way we obtain more accurate statistics.
 file: test.cpp

 ## Technologies
 * OpenMP

-## To Do:
-* Report
-* Presentation